YuhangTom/wire/README.md

 ## Remove trend

-To remove overall trend on the inner surface, we can use:
+To remove the overall trend on the inner surface, we can use:

 ``` r
 x3p_inner_nomiss_res <- df_rmtrend_x3p(insidepoly_df)